-Details of the Directors seeking appointment/re-appointment as required under Secretarial Standards II and SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015
+Details of the Directors seeking appointment/re-appointment as required under Secretarial Standards 2- as prescribed by Institute of Company Secretaries of India and Regulation 36 (3) of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015

-Name Ms. Sangeeta Kaushik Shri Rajiv Ranjan Jha Date of birth 26/01/1966 26/04/1966 Age 57 57 DIN No. 09157948 03523954 Date of appointment/ re-appointment 18/02/2022 30/06/2023 Qualification Electrical Engineer and MBA from MDI Gurugram Bachelor Degree in Science (Mechanical Engg.) from NIT Jamshedpur and a Diploma in Management from IGNOU Details of remuneration sought to be paid NA NA Nationality Indian Indian Experience More than 37 years More than 35 years Expertise in specific functional areas Power Sector Power Sector Date of first appointment on the Board of the Company 18/02/2022 30/06/2023 Terms and conditions of appointment or re-appointment along with details of remuneration sought to be paid Nominee Director Nominee Director Last drawn remuneration, if applicable NA NA Details of remuneration sought to be paid NA NA No. of Board meetings attended during the year 2022-23 Details given in CG report NA Name(s) of the other Companies in which Directorship held including membership/ chairman of any committee (Audit / SRC) NTPC Renewable Energy Limited Ratnagiri Gas and Power Pvt.
-Ltd Member in Audit Committee Power Finance Corporation Limited MEMBER in, i) Audit Committee ii) Stakeholders' Relationship and Shareholders'/ Investors' Grievance Committee PFC Consulting Limited Orissa Integrated Power Limited Membership/ Chairmanship of Committees of the Company MEMBER- Group of Directors (GoD) for Business Development (BD) /Investment and Disinvestment and CSR Committee Number of Shares held in the Company including beneficial ownership NIL NIL Relationship with other directors, Manager, key managerial personnel of the Company Not related to any Directors and Key Managerial Personnel of the Company Not related to any Directors and Key Managerial Personnel of the Company Names of listed entities from which the person has resigned in the past three years NIL NIL
+Name Shri Mohammad Afzal Shri Mahendra Kumar Gupta Date of birth February 02, 1971 October 28, 1964 Age 53 years and 6 months 59 years and 10 months DIN 09762315 10112169 Qualification B.Sc.
+(Engg) in Electrical Engg. and M.E. in Power System Engg.
+B.E.
+(Civil) Details of remuneration sought to be paid N.A.
+N.A.
+Nationality Indian Indian Experience More than 25 years More than 35 years Expertise in specific functional areas Power Sector Power Sector Date of first appointment on the Board of the Company December 12, 2022 April 13, 2023 Terms and conditions of appointment or reappointment Nominee Director of Ministry of Power, Government of India Nominee Director of NHPC Limited Last drawn remuneration, if applicable N.A.
+N.A.
+Details of remuneration sought to be paid N.A.
+N.A.
+No. of Board meetings attended during the year 2023-24 Details given in corporate governance report forming part of the Annual Report Details given in corporate governance report forming part of the Annual Report Name(s) of the other Companies in which Directorship held including membership/ chairman of any committee (Audit / SRC) NHPC Limited Bhakra Beas Management Board (BBMB) Grid Controller of India Limited (GRID INDIA) None Membership/ Chairmanship of Committees of the other Listed Entities - - Number of Shares held in the Company including beneficial ownership NIL Relationship with other directors, Manager, key managerial personnel of the Company Not related to any Directors and Key Managerial Personnel of the Company Not related to any Directors and Key Managerial Personnel of the Company Resignation from Directorships of listed entities in last three years NIL ,